In this InDesign tutorial, we'll take a look at 26 tips and tricks from A to Z. Use them to up your Adobe InDesign game or discover something new.

 From here, we get an overview of all of our pages.
 We can add a new page by clicking on the plus sign, at the bottom of the panel.
 We can also delete pages by clicking on the trash can.

-Master Pages are like special template documents.
-You could, for example, design a footer template in your A-Master, and then apply it to specific pages.
-You can find your Master Pages at the top of the Pages panel.
+Parent Pages are like special template documents.
+You could, for example, design a footer template in your A-Parent, and then apply it to specific pages.
+You can find your Parent Pages at the top of the Pages panel.

 Q is for QR Codes